Simple RAG

 if (userQuery.toLowerCase() === 'exit' || userQuery.toLowerCase() === 'quit') { rl.close(); break; }

-const response = await lettaClient.agents.messages.create(AGENT_ID, { messages: [{ role: 'user', content: userQuery }] });
+const response = await client.agents.messages.create(AGENT_ID, { messages: [{ role: 'user', content: userQuery }] });

-for (const message of response.messages) { if (message.messageType === 'assistant_message') { console.log(`\nAgent: ${(message as any).content}`); } } }}
+for (const message of response.messages) { if (message.message_type === 'assistant_message') { console.log(`\nAgent: ${(message as any).content}`); } } }}

 main().catch(console.error);When you run this script, the agent receives the question, understands from its persona that it needs to search for information, calls the search_research_papers tool, gets the context, and then formulates an answer.
 All the RAG logic is handled by the agent, not your application.

-Now that you’ve integrated Agentic RAG with Letta, you can expand on this foundation:
+Now that you’ve integrated agentic RAG with Letta, you can expand on this foundation.

 Simple RAG